blakedietz/app-ideas/README.md

 # Apps

+## Foosey watch

+Add functionality for foosey watch app
+- select a game to start
+- select the number of people to play
+- select the number of points to play
+- select people
+- create screen with four people that represent the number of points in the game
+- finish game once points have been reached

 ## Zillow for dogs

 - notifies you of a breed you're interested in that is within the radius and price range that you set